A lawyer’s calling is to do work that matters.

 Lawsuits between business owners or against its leaders involve allegations of breach of fiduciary duty, minority shareholder oppression or breach of shareholder/partnership agreements.
 They raise unique issues of law that determine who wins and who loses.
 It is, therefore, critical for the lawyers involved to know the law and strategies necessary for success.
 Patrick draws upon his eighteen years of experience representing clients in these disputes to navigate pre-trial proceedings and to persuasively present both plaintiff’s and defendant’s cases at trial.

-Examples of Patrick’s past cases appear below.
+Patrick is a co-chair of Haynes and Boone’s Fiduciary Litigation Practice Group.
+Examples of his past cases appear below.
 These include a multi-million dollar jury verdict and multi-million dollar judgments obtained for plaintiffs; and dismissal by summary judgment for defendants.

 - Obtained a judgment in excess of $6 million in favor of a plaintiff asserting that the defendants breached a written partnership agreement.